-If a battery needs to be replaced, refer to your engine owner's manual for exact battery requirements.
-Batteries shall be of the same type.
+In case of replacement, refer to your engine owner's manual for exact battery requirements.

-Batteries should always be installed and secured within the battery box to prevent them from shifting during the voyage.
-Shifting batteries can potentially cause damages or even fires.
-Protective terminal covers must always be used (covering the battery +/- connecting points) to avoid short-circuit and sparks.
+The battery should always be installed and secured within the battery box, to prevent its shift during the voyage and potentially cause damages or even fires.
+Protective terminal covers must always be used (covering the battery +/- connecting points) to avoid short-cuts and sparks.